RedMotion: Motion Prediction via Redundancy Reduction: Experiments

 \subsection{Comparing pre-training methods for motion prediction}

-In this set of experiments, we compare our proposed pre-training method with contrastive learning.
-As examples of contrastive learning, we use two configurations of PreTraM and the vanilla SimCLR.
-The first configuration of PreTraM is a combination of map contrastive learning (MCL) via SimCLR and trajectory-map contrastive learning (TMCL).
-For TMCL, the similarity of embeddings from map data and past agent trajectories of the same scene is maximized.
-As the second configuration of PreTraM, we evaluate TMCL without MCL.
-Comparable to MotionCNN, which is pre-trained on ImageNet, we additionally evaluate a combination of our method and ImageNet pre-training.
-In this case, we initialize the ViT-L model with ImageNet weights before pre-training with our method.
+In this set of experiments, we compare our representation learning approach with approaches from all other major families of self-supervised learning methods \citep{balestriero2023cookbook}.
+Specifically, we evaluate against contrastive learning with PreTraM \citep{xu2022pretram}, self-distillation using GraphDINO \citep{weis2023graphdino}, and masked sequence modeling with Traj-MAE \citep{chen2023trajmae}.
+Since self-supervised learning methods for motion prediction are only recently being developed, there are no common baseline models to compare them.
+Therefore, we use a modified version of our proposed model as baseline.
+Learning global environment features represented as RED tokens is our contribution, hence we remove the parallel decoder in the road environment encoder for the baseline version (see Figure \ref{fig:model-arch}).
+To allow a fair comparison, we increase the token dimension for the baseline from 128 to 192 to give both models a similar capacity (RedMotion baseline 9.9M params vs. RedMotion 9.2M params).

-\textbf{Dataset.} We use the official training and validation splits of the Waymo Open Motion dataset \cite{ettinger2021large} as training and validation data.
-Correspondingly, 100\% of the training split is 2.2M agent related training samples.
-Since pre-training is particularly useful when little annotated data is available, we reduce the training dataset in this experiment to 12.5\% and 3.75\%.
-Validation and evaluation are performed on 200K samples.
-In addition to the map, the trajectories of all traffic agents from the last second are used as input during fine-tuning for motion prediction.
-The data set is sampled with 10 Hz, accordingly 10 time points are used as input.
+\textbf{Datasets.} We use the official training and validation splits of the Waymo Open Motion dataset \citep{ettinger2021large} version 1.0 and the Argoverse 2 Forecasting dataset \citep{wilson2020argoverse} as training and validation data.
+Since pre-training is particularly useful when little annotated data is available, we use 100\% of the training data for pre-training and fine-tune on only 12.5\%, following common practice in self-supervised learning \citep{balestriero2023cookbook}.
+In addition to the road environment, we use the trajectories of all traffic agents from the last second (Waymo) and last 5 seconds (Argoverse) as input during fine-tuning for motion prediction.
+The datasets are sampled with 10 Hz, accordingly we use 10 and 50 past time steps as input.